emtee40/SurvivalManual-wiki/Medicine.md

 The most common signs and symptoms of dehydration are:

-* Dark urine with a very strong odor.
-(Generally, the darker the urine, the more dehydrated you are.)
+* Dark urine with a very strong odor (Generally, the darker the urine, the more dehydrated you are).
 * Low urine output.
 * Dark, sunken eyes.
 * Fatigue.